-Durham loves BBQ and biscuits, but it also favors global cuisine like Spanish tapas, Central American comfort food, and French fare.
-Durham has been recognized as the South's Tastiest Town by Southern Living magazine, and Bull City chefs and restaurateurs have received numerous James Beard Award semifinalists' nominations for innovative and exemplary work.
+Durham loves barbecue and biscuits, but it also favors global cuisine like Spanish tapas, Central American comfort food, and omakase dining.
+Durham has been recognized as the South's Tastiest Town by Southern Living magazine, and Bull City chefs and restaurateurs have received numerous James Beard Award nominations for innovative and exemplary work.
 Discover local favorites or who's gaining press and awards.

 In the last few years Durham has become the home of choice for distillers and brewers.
-Durham now has four breweries, three distilleries, a cidery, a meadery, and more growler and bottle shops than you can count on two hands.
+Durham now has nine breweries, four distilleries, a cidery, a meadery and more growler and bottle shops than you can count on both hands.

 Durham artisans and craftspeople are catching the entrepreneurial spirit of the city and making products and goods that create national followings.
 In Durham, it's just as likely to find artisan small-batch roasted peanut butter on the shelves at a local bakery serving brick oven baked sourdough as it would be in a national food magazine.

 In the business world, Durham is commonly known as the home of Research Triangle Park, a business park that contains some of the largest science and technology companies in the world.
 The park's new master plan calls for more mixed-use spaces and areas for walking and biking.
 Additionally, Durham's startup and tech scene is catching the attention of Silicon Valley.
 American Underground, a startup incubator located in Downtown Durham, is currently one of twelve Google Tech Hubs in North America.